BridgesLab/PredictorsDietInducedObesity/data/RNAseq/Juvenile-HFD/scripts/barplots-kallisto.md

 Used analysed DESeq results.
-This script was most recently run on Thu Sep  3 08:32:58 2015.
+This script was most recently run on Thu Sep  3 08:31:54 2015.

-This script uses the DESeq files DESeq Results for Effects of Diet on WAT.csv and the mapping file ../sample-mapping.csv.
-It uses the annotation data found in ENSEMBL Annotation.csv.
-The normalized counts are found in Normalized Counts.csv.
+This script uses the DESeq files DESeq Results for Effects of Diet on WAT - Kalllisto.csv and the mapping file ../sample-mapping.csv.
+It uses the annotation data found in ENSEMBL Annotation - Transcripts.csv.
+The normalized counts are found in TPM Table.csv.

 # Adipocytes